ThomasLee03/Academic-Website/README.md

 ## Comparing Mean, Median, and Mode (base models)

-For realistic images, we noticed that for mean and median imputation they produced visually similar immages:
+For realistic images, we noticed that for mean and median imputation they produced visually similar images:

 **Turtle Mean Imputed Image**